 - Coke Infused Chocolate Cupcake – $5.00 – Topped with Pop Rocks Candy

-The only true returning cabin at this year’s festival, Coke Fusion brings back the pulled pork slider and cupcake (pictured below) and is joined by the new Sticky Pibb Wings.
+The only true returning cabin at this year’s festival, Coke Fusion brings back the pulled pork slider and cupcake and is joined by the new Sticky Pibb Wings.

 The cupcake has been available the last couple of seasons, and has been moist with a strong chocolate flavor.
 What really makes the cupcake is its topping, the Pop Rocks, which add a unique sensory experience to an otherwise standard (but tasty) treat.

 We were a little underwhelmed last season by the puller pork slider, noting the sauce wasn’t as sweet and flavorful as the previous year.
-Hopefully the recipe will be tweaked this time around to try and match its first season taste.
+The good news is this season, the sweeter sauce is back, and it packs a noticeable Cherry Coke flavor.

 Garden Gate Cafe (#31)

-As sort of a “bonus” location, along with offering free beer to guests of age (2 free samples per day), Garden Gate will also offer flatbreads and several brews for sale.
-On our visit this past weekend, it was unclear if the flatbreads were included in the sampler lanyard – we’ll have to check again on the second weekend to confirm.
+As sort of a “bonus” location, along with offering free beer to guests of age (2 free samples per day), Garden Gate also offers flatbreads and several brews for sale.
+The flatbreads can be purchased a la carte as a full serving, or you can get half a slice for one punch on a sampler lanyard.

 - Get a sampler lanyard.
 If you’re planning on eating or drinking more than a handful of items, get a lanyard, especially if you’ll be visiting multiple times during the festival.
 Stick to the higher price items, and you’ll be saving a good chunk of change versus buying each item separately.
 Plus, no need to keep digging in your pocket or purse for cash or a credit card at each booth.